Aimoukhu/Aimoukhu.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 3: CST10T2CR Relay Switch

-**Rationale:** This Relay system built into the switch would allow fro using a tiny input current to set off a larger current for the circuit.
-This can be useful in avoiding/filtering low voltage passses that may either not register or cause a false high.
+**Rationale:** This Relay system built into the switch would allow to control appliances with low power signals.
+This can be useful in protecting against high voltage passes and other hazardous conditions by safely switching circuits off to prevent damage.